zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 and the market outcome is adjusted accordingly.
 However, if the dispute is deemed unjustified, the bond is forfeited.
 This system ensures that disputes are raised only when there are genuine concerns about the market's outcome, maintaining the integrity and reliability of the market.
+More on that in the bonds section of the [Using Zeitgeist Markets] page.

 Throughout this process, the market’s participants are kept informed, and the mechanisms ensure transparency and fairness, critical for maintaining trust in